 Customer experience encompasses all of the touchpoints that customers have with a brand.
 Examples of touchpoints include opening a product's packaging, reading the instruction manual, speaking to customer service, having the product repaired and exchanging the product for a different model.

-Customers experience feelings and emotions at each touchpoint, which cause them to form judgments.
+Customers experience feelings and emotions at each touchpoint, which causes them to form judgments.
 Feelings can range from joy to apathy to disappointment.
 Judgments can range from positive, such as viewing the company as helpful when a customer is efficiently assisted, to negative, such as seeing the company as incompetent when dealing with slow and frustrating customer service.
 The emotions and judgments can vary wildly from one touchpoint to the next.

-Customer experience providers
+Customer experience vs. customer service

 Customer experience management

 Companies can use processes to track, oversee and organize customer touchpoints through customer experience management (CEM).
-With CEM the organization can evaluate and improve every interaction between a customer and the company throughout the customer lifecycle.
+With CEM, the organization can evaluate and improve every interaction between a customer and the company throughout the customer lifecycle.

 For more complex products, excellent customer service requires close coordination across groups.
 For example, sales and customer support shares customer feedback to engineering, which creates a new feature to address a product deficiency.
 Engineering coordinates with marketing to communicate the new feature to the market.
 Without such coordination, the product deficiency may not have been addressed, which leads to a poor customer experience.